nonaje/quill-boilerplate/README.md

 ### /public
 Inside this folder is the entry point for your application (`/public/index.php`).

-You can indicate where your application's routes are, your new configuration files, define the global middlewares that you want your application to use and more (detailed in the [Quill Framework documentation](https://github.com/nonaje/quill)).
+You can indicate where your application's routes are, your new configuration files, define the global middlewares you want your application to use, and more
+(detailed in the [Quill Framework documentation](https://github.com/nonaje/quill)).

 ### /app